 Hundreds of years ago, dental care was the last thing on people’s minds.
 After all, you had to eat in order to just survive.
 Furthermore, with a very simple diet with little to no sugar, most people’s teeth lasted their lifetime (which was less than half of what ours is today).
 Dental care was relegated to if you needed a tooth pulled because it got infected.

 However, with our increased lifespan, it’s imperative that we keep good care of our teeth as we age.
-Century Dental in Eatontown and Seaview Dental in Jackson offer you general dentistry services, cosmetic dentistry, and restorative dentistry, including dentures and dental implants.
+Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin offer general dentistry services, cosmetic dentistry, and restorative dentistry, including dentures and dental implants.
 We understand how your mouth needs added care.
 In this blog post, we’ll continue our look at how to care for your teeth as you age.
 Contact our dentist’s office for your next preventive dental exam!

 THE AGING OF YOUR TEETH